View the DRAFT 2021 Annual Stormwater Report for Public Comment here!

 What’s the point of the MS4?

-The purpose of the MS4 permit is to keep the Rio Grande free of pollution.
-To understand how it does this, it’s important to understand the policy origin of the permit.
+The purpose of UNM’s MS4 permit is to keep the Rio Grande free of pollution.
+To understand how it does this, it’s important to know about the origin of the permit.
 The MS4 exists as a provision of the Clean Water Act of 1972 (CWA).
-CWA established a system for the U.S. Environmental Protection Agency (EPA) to regulate the flow of pollutants into U.S. bodies of water under a structure called the National Pollution Discharge Elimination System (NPDES).
-While all other NPDES permits must include limitations that ensure a discharge complies with applicable water quality standards, the MS4 is subject to a unique standard.
-MS4 permit holders must "reduce the discharge of pollutants to the Maximum Extent Practicable” or the MEP.
-This standard exists because pollutants washing out during a rain event do not originate from a single source and cannot be regulated easily.
+CWA created a policy for the U.S. Environmental Protection Agency (EPA) to regulate the flow of pollutants into U.S. bodies of water under a permitting system called the National Pollution Discharge Elimination System.
+As an MS4 permit holder, UNM must "reduce the discharge of pollutants to the Maximum Extent Practicable” (MEP).
+In summary, the MS4 permit reduces pollution from the storm sewer into bodies of water by making the permit holder fulfill an annual compliance process.